SteeltoeOSS/Documentation/guides/observability/grafana.md

 This tutorial takes you creating a simple Steeltoe app with actuators, logging, and distributed tracing.
 With that app running you then export the data to an instance of Prometheus and visualize things in a Grafana dashboard.

+> [!NOTE]
+> For more detailed examples, please refer to the [Management](https://github.com/SteeltoeOSS/Samples/tree/main/Management/src) solution in the [Steeltoe Samples Repository](https://github.com/SteeltoeOSS/Samples).

 First, **clone to accompanying repo** that contains all the needed assets

 1. ```powershell